-The limits of all singlet or the first doublet peaks may be changed selecting [Peak Fit - Show/Correct Fit Parameter Limits].
+The limits of all singlet or the first doublet peaks may be changed selecting [Peak Fit - Show/Correct Fit Parameter Limits] or the pop-up command [Peak Fit Show Parameter Limits].
 A dialogue box appears which allows defining the minimum and maximum values for a parameter for the peak in question.
 They will be saved additionally to the fit parameters.
 A predefined energy range of the peak positions of all peak-fit components can be activated using two buttons: -0.2 E0 +0.2 and -0.4 E0 +0.4